closetgeekshow/AxureCopySitemap/README.md

 This script can be pasted into the console in Chrome (it runs into a security issue on Firefox), but this will get annoying.

 ### Convert to a bookmarket
-It can be converted to a bookmarklet and placed in your bookmark toolbar for quick access, I don't quite understand what that process entails but I used this tool and it works fine: https://caiorss.github.io/bookmarklet-maker/
+1. It can be converted to a bookmarklet and placed in your bookmark toolbar for quick access, I don't quite understand what that process entails but I used this tool and it works fine: https://caiorss.github.io/bookmarklet-maker/
+2. Add a bookmark to Chrome or Firefox, and paste the converted javascript of either of these files as the URL for the bookmarket.
+3. Click on the bookmark to copy the sitemap to the clipboard
+4. Paste inside a spreadsheet or an Axure Repeater for reuse

 ## Compatibility notes
 Test file was generated on Axure RP10.0.0.3897.
 This script has been tested on local prototypes in RP10 and on cloud prototypes in RP10 and RP9.